DR LEYLA ACAROGLU

 SELECTED SPEAKING TOPICS:

-Sustainability, Environment, Conservation, Systems Thinking, Alternative Economies, Circular Economy, Design for Good, Innovation, Business Thinking, Creativity, Innovation, Materials, Change Maker, Gender Equity, Changemaker, Gamification, Environment folklore and myths, Disruptive Design, Leadership, Eco Entrepreneurship, Experiential education
+Systems Thinking, Sustainability, Disruptive Thinking, Alternative Economies, Circular Economy/Circular Design, Design for Good, Innovation, Business Thinking, Creativity, Innovation, Gender Equity, Changemaker, Gamification, Environment Folklore and Myths, Disruptive Design, Leadership, Eco Entrepreneurship, Experiential Education and more.

 "I really loved Leyla's presentation – she is such a powerful advocate for new ways of thinking about the world and its resources – very inspirational."

 Sir Jonathon Porritt, Founder Forum for the Future

 Lots of people drop out of college but few go on to become a United Nation's Champion of the Earth.
 When Dr. Leyla Acaroglu quit her product design program and pursued social science and sustainability, she was committed to becoming a leader in sustainable design.
 From her PhD in how to make change to her multi-award winning designs, she has demonstrated the vision and conviction that has made her the thought leader in sustainability and design.

 In 2013, when speaking on TED's main stage of conference, Leyla shared the counterintuitive discovery that plastic bags are actually better for the planet than paper.
 As the 1.3 million people who've watched that talk now know, Leyla presented the convincing case of how plastic can sometimes beat paper, and that the real issue is not what disposable product to use, but how to redesign the systems that create waste to begin with.
 It's disruptive ideas -- based on life cycle, human and systems sciences -- that have pushed Leyla to the forefront of any discussion on sustainability.

 Winner of the United Nations' highest environmental award